robyftp/Tree/README.md

-## Why is it so windy inside an arena?
-All those fans.
+## Why do nurses carry around red crayons?
+Sometimes they need to draw blood.